Molecular gas and dust properties in $z>7$ quasar hosts: Continuum maps

 \section{Continuum maps}

-In Fig.~\ref{fig:cont_maps} we present the continuum maps produced from the interferometric data collected and analyzed as described in section~\ref{sec:obs}.
-Flux densities were extracted from the continuum maps as described in section~\ref{sec:obs}.
+In Fig.~\ref{fig:cont_maps} we present the continuum maps produced from the interferometric data collected and analyzed as described in Sect.~\ref{sec:obs}.
+Flux densities were extracted from the continuum maps as described in Sect.~\ref{sec:obs}.